-My group makes measurements on atoms and molecules to look for cracks in the structure of physical laws.
-Our projects involve
+My group uses atoms to study the nature of physical laws.
+Our current projects mainly involve looking for physics beyond the Standard Model.

 Recent work